-1. Companies with business relationships.

-2. Subsidiaries with direct ownership of more than 50% of common shares.

-3. Investee companies in which the parent company and its subsidiaries combined hold more than 50% of common shares.

-4. Parent companies with direct or indirect ownership of more than 50% of common shares through subsidiaries.

-5. Companies mutually guaranteeing each other based on contract requirements for subcontracted projects in the same industry.

-6. Companies that endorse and guarantee each other based on their shareholding ratio in a joint investment relationship.

-7. Joint and several guarantees for the performance of presale housing sales contracts between peers under consumer protection regulations.

-(Note 3): The total amount of the Company's endorsements and guarantees to external parties is limited to not exceeding the Company's paid-in capital.
-The endorsement and guarantee amount for a single enterprise is limited to not exceeding 25% of the Company's paid-in capital.

-(Note 4): The maximum balance of endorsements and guarantees for others during the year.

-(Note 5): As of the end of the year, the Company assumes the responsibility of endorsement or guarantee as soon as the amount of endorsement and guarantee contracts or notes with banks is approved.
-In addition, other related endorsements and guarantees should be included in the endorsement and guarantee balance.

-(Note 6): Enter the actual amount disbursed by the endorsed and guaranteed company within the scope of the endorsement and guarantee balance.

-(Note 7): Only those who belong to the listed parent company endorsing and guaranteeing its subsidiary, belong to the subsidiary endorsing and guaranteeing the listed parent company, and belong to the mainland endorsement issuer are required to fill in "Y."
+- 1. Companies with business relationships. - 2.
+Subsidiaries with direct ownership of more than 50% of common shares. - 3.
+Investee companies in which the parent company and its subsidiaries combined hold more than 50% of common shares. - 4.
+Parent companies with direct or indirect ownership of more than 50% of common shares through subsidiaries. - 5.
+Companies mutually guaranteeing each other based on contract requirements for subcontracted projects in the same industry. - 6.
+Companies that endorse and guarantee each other based on their shareholding ratio in a joint investment relationship. - 7.
+Joint and several guarantees for the performance of presale housing sales contracts between peers under consumer protection regulations. - (Note 3): The total amount of the Company's endorsements and guarantees to external parties is limited to not exceeding the Company's paid-in capital.
+The endorsement and guarantee amount for a single enterprise is limited to not exceeding 25% of the Company's paid-in capital. - (Note 4): The maximum balance of endorsements and guarantees for others during the year. - (Note 5): As of the end of the year, the Company assumes the responsibility of endorsement or guarantee as soon as the amount of endorsement and guarantee contracts or notes with banks is approved.
+In addition, other related endorsements and guarantees should be included in the endorsement and guarantee balance. - (Note 6): Enter the actual amount disbursed by the endorsed and guaranteed company within the scope of the endorsement and guarantee balance. - (Note 7): Only those who belong to the listed parent company endorsing and guaranteeing its subsidiary, belong to the subsidiary endorsing and guaranteeing the listed parent company, and belong to the mainland endorsement issuer are required to fill in "Y." - (Note 8): The maximum balance for endorsement/guarantee for the current period, which was NT\$276,894 thousand (US\$9,000 thousand), was exceeded due to the board of directors' meeting held in May, 2023, - which was held in advance of the expiration date of the old contract and approved the new contract This resulted in the double-calculation of the amount, while the total endorsement/guarantee amount was US\$5,000 thousand (US\$5,000,000) in actuality and was not exceeded.

+(Expressed in thousands of New Taiwan Dollars unless Otherwise Specified)

-Marketable securities held (excluding investments in subsidiaries, associates and jointly controlled entities) :
+Marketable securities held (excluding investments in subsidiaries, associates and jointly controlled entities):

-Type of Name of Marketable Securities Relationship with М Holding Company Marketable Securities (Note 1) (Note 1) the Company (Note 2) Financial statement account Shares (In Thousands) Carrying amount (Note 3) Percentage of Ownership Fair Value Remark ADDA Corporation Unlisted stocks ORVISO CORPORATION Financial assets at fair value through other comprehensive income 0.75 \$2,774 16.30% \$- ADDA Corporation ADDA Corporation Unlisted stocks AAIREL CORPORATION - Financial assets income Financial assets at fair value through other comprehensive income 0.18 \$284 5.83% \$- Listed stocks LIDA HOLDINGS LIMITED Financial assets at fair value through profit or loss 319.6 \$9,556 0.28% \$9,556 Listed stocks DARFON ELECTRONICS CORP.
-Financial assets at fair value through profit or loss 51 \$1,928 0.02% \$1,928 - MOBIEN CORPORATION Listed stocks TAIWAN CEMENT CORPORATION Financial assets at fair value through profit or loss 59 \$1,985 0.00% \$1,985 Listed stocks FORMOSA TAFFETA CO., LTD. Financial assets at fair value through profit or loss 75 \$2,006 0.00% \$2,006 Listed stocks MiTAC Holdings Corporation - Financial assets at fair value the Financial assets at fair value through profit or loss 94 \$2,773 0.01% \$2,773
+Type of Name of Marketable Securities Relationship with Holding Company Marketable Securities (Note 1) (Note 1) the Company (Note 2) Financial statement account Shares (In Thousands) Carrying amount (Note 3) Percentage of Ownership Fair Value Remark ADDA Corneration Unlisted stocks ORVISO CORPORATION Financial assets at fair value through other comprehensive income 0.75 \$2,774 16.30% \$ - ADDA Corporation Unlisted stocks AAIREL CORPORATION Financial assets at fair value through other comprehensive income 0.18 \$284 5.83% \$- Listed stocks CHINA DEVELOPMENT FINANCIAL HOLDING CORP.
+Financial assets at fair value through profit or loss 230 \$3,001 0.00% \$3,001 MOBIEN CORPORATION Listed stocks FORMOSA TAFFETA CO., LTD. Financial assets at fair value through profit or loss 75 \$2,104 0.00% \$2,104 Listed stocks FORMOSA PLASTICS CORPORATION Financial assets at fair value through profit or loss 44 \$3,924 0.00% \$3,924